PatrickLaubscher/1001plates/README.md

 https://www.thefork.fr/
 https://www.lyonresto.com/

-Logo / colors / typo have been designed by Mara Ciora.
-I've also received some suggestions on UI/UX. https://maraciora.com/
+Logo / colors / typo by Mara Ciora. https://maraciora.com/

 The application isn't finished at this stage.
 I will continue to work on it.